Foreign relations of Nepal: India

-An estimated 1,500,000 Indian citizens are living/domiciled in Nepal, contributing $3.2 billion in remittances from Nepal to India annually.
-However, only 600,000 Indian citizens have registered their name and paperwork with the Indian embassy in Kathmandu.
+From 23 September 2015 to February 2016, India imposed an unofficial blockade on Nepal in protest against amendments to Nepal's constitution.

+Indonesia

 Israel

 Nepal was the first and until recently the only nation in South and Central Asia to establish diplomatic ties with Israel.
 The bilateral relation between the two countries has been good.
 Traditionally, Nepal votes in favor of Israel at the UN and abstains from resolution opposed by the Israeli government barring few exceptions.
 Israel-Nepal relations are based on mutual security concerns.

 Bishweshwar Prasad Koirala, Prime Minister of Nepal from 1959 to 1960, had a strongly pro-Israel foreign policy.
 King Mahendra visited Israel in 1963 and maintained Koirala's special relationship.
-Nepal has continued to maintain strong diplomatic ties with Israel despite numerous change in government.

 Japan

 Nepal-Japan relations date back to the late eighteenth century.
 The relationship became formal with the establishment of diplomatic relations on 1 September 1956.
 The Embassy of Nepal was established in Tokyo in 1965 and Japan established its embassy in Kathmandu in 1967.
 Nepal has honorary consulates in Osaka and Fukuoka.
 Japan is one of the largest aid donors to Nepal.